Arlen Aguayo-Stewart

 Arlen Aguayo-Stewart is a Canadian actress.
 She is most noted for her performance in the film Roads in February (Les routes en février), for which she won the Vancouver Film Critics Circle Award for Best Actress in a Canadian Film.
+From 2021 to 2022, Aguayo-Stewart starred in the hit Freeform show Motherland: Fort Salem, as Nicte Batan.
+Her Instagram bio notes that she prefers “any pronouns”.

 Roads in February was her first-ever starring role in a film.
 She previously had small supporting roles in film and television, and played the lead role in a stage production of Sarah Carlsen's play Unseamly.
 Alongside Deborah Drakeford, Carlos González-Vío, Ryan Hollyman, Andre Sills and Aviva Armour-Ostroff, she was a Dora Mavor Moore Award nominee for Outstanding Ensemble in 2019 for ARC Stage's production of Stef Smith's play Human Animals.